 1.7.1.
 Concurrent writes and conflicting entries

-Conflicting entries can occur with Active/Active site configurations if clients write to the same entries at the same time but at different sites.
+Conflicting entries can occur with Active/Active configurations if clients write to the same entries at the same time but at different clusters.

 To ensure data consistency, Infinispan uses a vector clock algorithm to detect conflicting entries during backup operations, as in the following illustration: